thesilipoint/AcademicWebsite/content/about.md

 Date of Enrollment: September 2021

-Mode: Part Time (on Study Leave from Employer)
+Mode: Part Time (Currently on Study Leave from Employer)

 CGPA in 1st Semester: 8.5